SeryioGonzalez/Azure_IoT_Lab/device/README.md

 ![Snapshot](../images/simulated-12.PNG "Azure VM")

-At this point, your VM IP has a global name **icaiiotlabgroup01a.westeurope.cloudapp.azure.com**.
+At this point, your VM IP has a global name **icaiiotlabgroup01a.westeurope.cloudapp.azure.com**.<br/>
-It is out of the scope of this lab, but changing that Azure specific name for something more friendly for your project or company is very easy. <br/>
-You just need a DNS CNAME record.
-A CNAME is a cannonical name, indicating something is called something different.
-Something like:
-**mycompanyname.com ----CNAME----> icaiiotlabgroup1.westeurope.cloudapp.azure.com**

 ## Get the SSH connection string
-VM window, select "Connect" in the following menu.
+VM window, select **Connect** in the following menu.
 A lateral blade with the connection details will show up, as shown below
 ![Snapshot](../images/simulated-6.PNG "Azure VM")

 ## Connect to the VM via SSH